About every seven minutes, a pedestrian is injured and one is killed every two hours.…

 Seasons are changing, and the holiday season is approaching.
 Next on the calendar: Halloween.
-With Halloween just days away, many parents are struggling to come up with Halloween ideas that keep their children’s safety in mind while still allowing them to have fun.
+Trick-or-treating seemingly goes hand in hand with Halloween, but some parents may hesitate to take part in this traditional activity.
+With Halloween just days away, many parents may struggle to come up with Halloween ideas that keep their children’s safety in mind while still allowing them to have fun.

 For many children, Halloween is a day they can dress up and pretend to be their favorite superhero, magical character or a spooky zombie and collect a ton of candy!
 However, there are still lots of fun Halloween activities that don’t involve trick-or-treating.